Skip to main content

 03

-A concrete scope to launch quickly, small enough to reduce risk and large enough to produce a visible result.
+A concrete scope to launch quickly, small enough to reduce risk, useful enough to produce a visible effect.

 04